Data Management Plan (DMP) - Guidelines for researchers

 2.1.
 How to submit a DMP

 Some research projects do not produce or reuse any data.
-If this is the case, applicants do not have to complete the whole DMP form.
+If this is the case, grantees do not have to complete the whole DMP form.
 However, they are asked to explain why they do not expect to generate or reuse any data in their proposed research.

 2.2.
 Assessment of the DMP